michaelahlers/scala-guide/src/main/scala-2/ahlers/examples/basic/algebraicDataTypeEssentails/fetchRequestSemantics/readme.md

 ## Problem Statement

 Suppose you have an existent service fetching records, and you need to expand how consumers can query those records.
-You already have a request envelope that specifies an `Option` parameter that permits unqualified returns.
+You already have a request envelope that, perhaps, specifies a few `Option` parameters that provide conditional filtering (we'll get specific in a moment).

 You might think, "I'll add more optional parameters," and immediately, we notice a problem.